aregtech/areg-sdk/docs/HelloService.md

 - To declare a thread, use the **BEGIN_REGISTER_THREAD** and **END_REGISTER_THREAD** macro and specify the name of the thread.
 You can also specify a _watchdog timeout_ in the **BEGIN_REGISTER_THREAD** macro.
 - Each thread must have at least one component with a unique name (known as _Role Name_).
     - If the component provides or consumes only _Local_ services, the component name should be unique within the application.
-    - If the component provides or consumes at least one _Public_ service, the component should have a unique name within the entire network.
+    - If the component provides or consumes at least one _Public_ service, the component should have a unique name within the network.
 - To declare a component, use the **BEGIN_REGISTER_COMPONENT** and **END_REGISTER_COMPONENT** macro, specify the component _Role Name_, and in the **BEGIN_REGISTER_COMPONENT** macro, specify the name of the component object that is bound to that _Role_.
 - Each component must have at least one provided or consumed service interface.
 - To declare a _Service Provider_, use the **REGISTER_IMPLEMENT_SERVICE** macro and specify the name of the implemented _Service Interface_.